The Ultimate In Birding Tours

 We could also encounter Great-billed Heron, Pacific Baza, Rufous-bellied Eagle, Grey-tailed Tattler, Black-naped Fruit Dove, Stephan’s Dove, Grey-cheeked Green Pigeon, White-shouldered Triller, Island Monarch and Black-faced Munia.

-Kendari & Wangi-wangi: Day 4 Our tour will end this morning at Kendari airport.
+Kendari & Wangi-wangi: Day 5 After disembarking at Kendari, the extension will end this morning at Kendari airport.

 (There are direct flights from Kendari to both Jakarta and Makassar.)